cl4ym0re/cl4ym0re/README.md

 - 👋 Hi, this is  @cl4ym0re
-- 👀 I’m interested in Pentesting & Redteam & Evasion Technique
+- 👀 I’m interested in Pentest & Redteam & Evasion Technique

 <!---
 cl4ym0re/cl4ym0re is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.